 Facility Established in May 2012.
 On May 11, 2012, we entered into a \$100 million one-year warehouse credit line with Citibank, N.A.
 The facility is structured to allow us to fund a portion of the purchase price of automobile contracts by borrowing from a credit facility to our consolidated subsidiary Page Eight Funding, LLC.
-The facility provides for effective advances up to 86.0% of eligible finance receivables.
-The loans under the facility accrue interest at one-month LIBOR plus 5.50% per annum, with a minimum rate of 6.25% per annum.
-In August 2016, this facility was amended to extend the revolving period to August 2018 and to include an amortization period through August 2019 for any receivables pledged to the facility at the end of the revolving period.
-At December 31, 2017 there was \$77.5 million outstanding under this facility.
+The facility provides for effective advances up to 87.0% of eligible finance receivables.
+The loans under the facility accrue interest at one-month LIBOR plus 3.00% per annum, with a minimum rate of 3.75% per annum.
+In September 2018, this facility was amended to extend the revolving period to September 2020 and to include an amortization period through September 2021 for any receivables pledged to the facility at the end of the revolving period.
+At December 31, 2018 there was \$99.9 million outstanding under this facility.

 Facility Established in April 2015.
 On April 17, 2015, we entered into an additional \$100 million one-year warehouse credit line with Fortress Investment Group.
 The facility is structured to allow us to fund a portion of the purchase price of automobile contracts by borrowing from a credit facility to our consolidated subsidiary Page Six Funding, LLC.
 The facility provides for effective advances up to 88.0% of eligible finance receivables.
 The loans under the facility accrue interest at one-month LIBOR plus 5.50% per annum, with a minimum rate of 6.50% per annum.
 In April 2017, this facility was amended to extend the revolving period to April 2019 followed by an amortization period through April 2021 for any receivables pledged to the facility at the end of the revolving period.
-At December 31, 2017 there was \$25.6 million outstanding under this facility.
+At December 31, 2018 there was \$38.2 million outstanding under this facility.
+In February 2019, this facility was amended to extend the revolving period to February 2021 followed by an amortization period through February 2023.

 Facility Established in November 2015.
 On November 24, 2015, we entered into an additional \$100 million one-year warehouse credit line with affiliates of Credit Suisse Group and Ares Management LP.
 The facility is structured to allow us to fund a portion of the purchase price of automobile contracts by borrowing from a credit facility to our consolidated subsidiary Page Nine Funding, LLC.
 The facility provides for effective advances up to 88.0% of eligible finance receivables, or up to 80.0% for certain other receivables.
 The loans under the facility accrue interest at a commercial paper rate plus 6.75% per annum, with a minimum rate of 7.75% per annum.
 In November 2017, this facility was amended to extend the revolving period to November 2019 followed by an amortization period through November 2021 for any receivables pledged to the facility at the end of the revolving period.
-At December 31, 2017 there was \$11.1 million outstanding under this facility.
+At December 31, 2018 there was no amount outstanding under this facility.